ForestRacks/Knowledgebase/README.md

 To make contributions more uniform, please use these commonly used examples:

-- IP Address: When referencing a public IP address, please utilize `192.168.53.72` as a placeholder.
+- IP Address: When referencing a public IP address, please utilize `192.168.53.72` or `172.16.16.16` as a placeholder.
 This example IP address will ensure that code snippets and demonstrations remain consistent throughout the documentation.

 - Domain: In cases where a domain name is required, we suggest using `<domain>` or `example.com` as placeholders.
 These placeholders offer a clear distinction and allow clients to easily substitute them with their desired domain names.